tranthn/class-metagenomics/notes.md

 # project proposal ideas
 date: 11/29/2020

-## directions
-You must write a one-page, detailed proposal of your project.

-It should represent something of approximately the same depth and workload as the mid-term project I defined.
-The proposal should include:
-1. Brief background on your study's topic.
-2. Description of analysis you want to perform.
-What question does it attempt to answer?
-3. Description of your input data. (scale, formats, etc.)
-4. What process will you follow, and what tools are required for your analysis?
-This includes any installations you will need to perform (or requests for me to perform) as well as custom scripts you plan on writing.
-This doesn't have to be absolute, I know things will come up, but I want to see that you've thought the analysis out at least initially.
-5. How will you present the results?
-Data tables, graphical chart types, web interface, etc.

-It's pretty rare that I have rejected a project in my other courses – it's more often that I'll suggest additions or modifications to make it fit more with the course or meet project requirements.
-I'll also be doing everything I can to respond to your submitted proposals within a day or two of their submission.

-For these reasons, you should consider it generally safe to get started on your project immediately upon submission if you want/need to get as much time in as possible before the due date.
-Both the proposal and project submission itself will be done within Blackboard.
-Under “Lessons” you'll find areas for both.

-### write-up
-Because I'm allowing such a wide range of topics and activities, proposed by you, for this final, I cannot provide a single description of the write-up requirements that will apply to everyone.
-Instead, I will provide general requirements below and then more specific ones individually with the e-mail you'll receive when I approve your project.
-The target reader of your write-up should be someone who has only a cursory knowledge of what metagenomics is about.
-This means that your introduction should introduce metagenomics in general and discuss its importance.
-Then, you should provide background on your specific area of study for the project with references to previous work.

-Again, I'll send details of the sections expected in your specific project with your acceptance e-mail, but there are some sections most should have, such as Methods, Results, Data/Code Availability, Discussion, and References.

-The paper should be at least 2 pages in length using the template provided in the lesson, usually 3-4, and code should be attached as separate files (or left on the DIAG file system) rather than pasted within the document.
-PDF format is preferred, especially if you employ advanced formatting or embedded images.

-### example project prompt for visualizations
-1. Create a visual interface for data from a topic from the course.
-    No, this wasn't something that was taught in this course, but I know many of you bring skills of your own to the course that you might be interested in applying.
-Every semester I've had at least one or two students obsessed with data visualization and I want to allow them to run with it.
-I know that it's difficult to create a great interface without really knowing the underlying data and methods, so this will come out in a good interface.

----

 ## visualize interface / visualization ideas
 ### metagenome -> phylogenetic analysis -> graph pipeline
 * would need good documentation and example input data (shortened if needed) as if this were to be published to github for general usage, per professor